DL-Cup/website-upgrade/readme.md

 ## Folder structure

-On the top level, there are three folders - "client", "screenshots", and "server".
+On the top level, there are four folders - "client", "dlcup-admin", "screenshots", and "server".

 ### Client

 This is where all the frontend code is.
 I've setup netlify to update on new commits to this folder.
 The main folder structure is from the create-react-app template so it's very basic.
 I plan to migrate to typescript very soon.

-I also plan on making the website responsive for desktop.
-When I first built it, I was very busy with school and couldn't come up with a design I was happy with.
-I will try to get back to that task ASAP.
+### Dlcup-Admin

+This is a separate MERN stack admin app.
+The league was discontinued before I could finish this app but I've implemented some of the features.
+Inside this folder there are two subfolders called "admin" and "server".
+The "admin" folder holds the frontend code while the "server" folder holds the backend.

 ### Screenshots